Roadrunner SMB™ — Support & Troubleshooting

 How to Get Help

-Before contacting support, generate a Support Report (see below).
+Before contacting support, generate and download a Support Report (see below) and attach it to your email.
 Support will request it at the start of any triage interaction.
+Reports are not uploaded automatically.

 Generating a Support Report